 Items 1-12 of 34

-Kitchen food turners, on the other hand, are relatively more flat and thin to allow seamless gliding under food such as patties, pancakes, omelettes, and more to move them out from a hot pan.
-There main types of turners you must know about upon purchase are solid and slotted turners.
+Kitchen food turners, in their turn, come in a few distinct types as well.
+The main types of turners you must know about upon purchase are solid and slotted turners.
 The former is completely solid and flat while the latter has either slits or slots across the surface.
 This is done to allow grease and oil to easily slip through the openings when lifted which is useful for frying patties and fish.
 In instances where you’re making pancakes or hotcakes, you can easily opt for a solid turner since it doesn’t require any grease to be drained.
-Turners can be found either from steel or softer material such as silicone and it’s best that the material of the turner compliments the cookware you will be using it with.
+Kitchen food turners can be found either from steel or softer material such as silicone and it’s best that the material of the turner compliments the cookware you will be using it with.
 It’s recommended to pair silicone turners with non-stick cookware and leave the steel turners for cookware that isn’t as sensitive to scraping.